timstarkk/tele-gent/README.md

 ## Features

-**Terminal mode** — a full shell session over Telegram.
+**Terminal mode** — a full shell session over Telegram, backed by [tmux](https://github.com/tmux/tmux).
 Send commands, get output, send control signals (`^C`, `^D`, `^Z`).
 Upload images with captions to pass files into your session.
+Attach locally with `tmux attach -t tele-gent` to share the same session from your laptop.

 **Claude mode** — type `claude <prompt>` to start a Claude Code session.
 It runs in your terminal's working directory with full tool access.
-Permission requests show up in the chat for you to approve or deny.
+Permission prompts appear in both the terminal and Telegram — approve or deny from whichever is closer.

 Three Claude permission modes:
 - `normal` — asks before each tool use